divyadhimaan/algo-vault/SDE-200/heaps/04-median-from-stream.md

 - Median is:
   - Top of leftHeap if total count is odd.
   - Average of tops of both heaps if total count is even.

+  > Maintain two heaps (max-heap for left half, min-heap for right half) so numbers are balanced around the median, and median is always at the top(s).

 ```cpp
 class MedianFinder {